 I received my undergraduate degree from Harvard (AB '09), where I studied philosophy (concentration) & sociology (secondary field).

 Certifications are no substitute for battle-tested experience.
 But I do see my certifications as one of many ways I continue to learn the most recent information on current, relevant methodologies – and to validate that I’ve retained what I’ve learned.
-Each certification is one of many small steps I take to further my continual, ongoing to efforts to improve my understanding and efficacy as a professional.
+Each certification is one of many small steps I take to further my continual, ongoing efforts to improve my understanding and efficacy as a professional.

 Google Partners Adwords Certification – Advertising FundamentalsCertifications / Google Partners